Where is New Zealand?

 A quick history of the New Zealand people

 Due to its water locked and remote location, New Zealand was one of the last countries to be found and settled.
-The Maori, a Polynesian culture where their exact origins is still unknown, are said to have been the first to settle in New Zealand during the 1300s.
+The Maori, a Polynesian culture where their exact origin is still unknown, are said to have been the first to settle in New Zealand during the 1300s.
 However, some say that there were smaller civilizations on New Zealand when the Maori first arrived.

 It was around the 1600s when Europeans started to discover and map the coast of New Zealand, most famously by the Dutch explorer, Abel Tasman, and British explorer, James Cook.
 The British then colonised New Zealand around 1840 with the signing of the Treaty of Waitangi, forming a nation of the British and the Maori under the governance of the British Empire.